gysi/multi-llm-img-to-text-on-modal/README.md

 uv run --env-file .env modal deploy src/lmdeploy/server.py
 ```

-This will deploy the application and provide you with two endpoint URLs:
-1. The LMDeploy API server endpoint (for direct LMDeploy API access)
+This will deploy the application and provide you with the LMDeploy API server endpoint (for direct LMDeploy API access)
-2. The web_process_image endpoint (for processing images (not only images) via a simplified OpenAPI API)

 ## Usage (TODO: This here was AI generated and probably doesn't work, I need to work on an openAPI like client)